lockie/flask_ldap/README.md

 # flask_ldap
-A simple Flask application with LDAP authentication
+A dead simple Flask application with LDAP authentication.

+For more advanced use cases see [Flask-LDAP](https://pypi.python.org/pypi/Flask-LDAP).